Rotisserie Chicken 101

 After about two hours in the Weber “sauna of flavor,” theRoChix was evenly cooked, bursting with juices, and had crisp, beautifully browned skin.
 And this was no one-off.
 Since Jamie’s visit, The One and I have made RoChix again and again and again—to even greater applause.
 (Flowers have yet to be thrown at my feet, though.)
 While the bird is resting on the cutting board, all that’s needed is to pop an excellent bottle of wine, grill some veg-edibles, drag the table into the middle of the backyard, and dinner is served.

 P.S.
 All right, I’ll admit it, I’m showing off a bit here.
 (But you would, too, if you had a rotisserie worthy of the gods.)
 I can assure you don’t need one to make fabulous grilled chicken.
 Try Bacon-Wrapped Chicken Wings or Grilled Roasted Chicken.
-But do yourself a favor and brine it first.
+But do yourself a favor and brine your chicken first.
 It makes a whopping difference.

 About David Leite